elastic/apm-pipeline-library/vars/README.md

 def stage = getStageId()
 ```

-## getTraditionalPageURL
+## getTradditionalPageURL
-Provides the specific traditional URL tab for the current build/run
+Provides the specific tradditional URL tab for the current build/run

-Tab refers to the kind of available pages in the traditional view.
+Tab refers to the kind of available pages in the tradditional view.
 So far:
 * pipeline -> aka the build run (for BO compatibilities)
 * tests
 * changes